U.S. Federal Shutdown Information At this time, all of Utah’s national parks, monuments and recreation areas remain open. Learn more.

 Things To Know

-• Scofield State Park is about 120 miles southeast of Salt Lake City.
+• Scofield Reservoir State Park is about 120 miles southeast of Salt Lake City.
 Take the I-15 all the way down to the Price-Manti exit.
 Then go east on State Route 6, then turn right on S.R.
 96. From there, it’s 10 miles to the park.
 You can also access the park from the town of Scofield from the South on S.R.
 96.

 • A day-use entry fee is required, purchase in-person or online.
 The Annual Utah State Park Pass is accepted for park entry.
 Advance camping reservations are recommended.